JuanPaFerro/todo-machine/README.md

 (But first, you can find a live version of this project here: [todo-machine](https://juanpaferro.github.io/todo-machine))

 ## Installation
-It's super easy, you just have to clone this repo, move to the root of it and execute:
+It's super easy, you just have to clone this repo, move to it's root and execute:

 `
 $npm install